Bottom Line: What is the ROI of Supply Chain Network Design Software?

 Looking into opportunities

-The benefits modeled become considerable and reach the high tens of millions with logistics intensive industries, such as pharma and high-tech.
+The benefits modeled become considerable and reach the high tens of millions in logistics-intensive industries, such as pharma and high-tech.
 In these cases, we seem to have a potential positive impact of the equivalent of 1% of annual revenue when the network is re-optimized after changes of 30% to the volumes of the original network.

 The largest value of optimization comes from you posing great questions and exploring new, innovative scenarios.” – Tweet this

-We hope the examples discussed above help you evaluate ballpark estimates of value that companies experience from leveraging network optimization software.
-If you want to explore what the cost savings may be for your business, check out our benefits calculator.
+We hope the examples discussed above help you evaluate estimates of value that companies experience from leveraging network optimization software.
+Watch our short demo to see how AIMMS SC Navigator is used in practice.